JuliaString/Strs.jl/README.md

 3) Faster and VALIDATED `UTF8Str` type.
    Julia's built-in `String` type allows storing invalid sequences.
-   (Strs provides a `Text1Str` type for holding strings that might be invalid UTF-8, or might be some other encoding, such as Microsoft's CP1252) This is especially a problem because the built-in Regex support in Julia incorrectly passes a flag saying that the argument has already been checked and is a valid UTF-8 sequence.
+   (Strs provides a `Text1Str` type for holding strings that might be invalid UTF-8, or might be some other encoding, such as Microsoft's CP1252).
+   This is especially a problem because the built-in Regex support in Julia incorrectly passes a flag saying that the argument has already been checked and is a valid UTF-8 sequence.
 Skipping that check in PCRE2 does make regex matching much faster, however it leaves you open to attacks if your are using regex on unchecked string input.

-4) Types for Binary strings, as well as strings that are known to be text strings, but whose encoding is not known (might be UTF-8 with certain commonly accepted but invalid sequence, such as representing characters > uFFFF in 6 bytes, as two 16 bit surrogate characters, or encoding a null byte as `\0xc0\0x80` instead of `\0`, or S-JIS, CP1252, etc.)
+4) Types for Binary strings, as well as strings that are known to be text strings, but whose encoding is not known (might be UTF-8 with certain commonly accepted but invalid sequence, such as representing characters > uFFFF in 6 bytes, as two 16-bit surrogate characters, or encoding a null byte as `\0xc0\0x80` instead of `\0`, or S-JIS, CP1252, etc.)

-5) Highly optimized string functions, operating on 2, 4, or 8 characters at a time (I do intend to optimize these further, by using vector instructions on Intel, ARM, and POWER architectures, to process up to 64 characters at a time).
+5) Highly-optimized string functions, operating on 2, 4, or 8 characters at a time (I do intend to optimize these further, by using vector instructions on Intel, ARM, and POWER architectures, to process up to 64 characters at a time).

-6) Thread-safe Regex support (it was not thread-safe in the LTS (long term support) version of Julia, currently v1.05, but that has been fixed as of the v1.3 release)
+6) Thread-safe Regex support (it was not thread-safe in the LTS (long-term support) version of Julia, currently v1.05, but that has been fixed as of the v1.3 release)

 7) Regex support that doesn't assume that `String` values are valid UTF-8, so that it can't be used as a way of attacking programs written in Julia by passing certain unvalidated strings to the PCRE2 library.
 For speed, one can use the `UTF8Str` type instead of `String` using `R"..."` instead of the `r"..."`.